interbit/interbit/docs/gitbook/reference/interbit-middleware/README.md

   // ... other configuration ...
   apps: {
     myApp: {
-      peers: [], // If no peers are specified then the middleware will use the default of localhost.
+      peers: [], // If no peers are specified then the middleware will use the default of localhost:5000
       chains: ['myChain'], // the chains that need to load in the browser
       indexLocation: path.join(__dirname, 'public/index.html'), // the index.html to update with the app info
       buildLocation: path.join(__dirname, 'build/') // the location of the finished build to update